apsk14/rdmpy/README.md

 * [November 2024] MAJOR UPDATE!
   * Added Sheet convolution/deconvolution for deblurring images from light-sheet microscopes.
 Check out experiments/light-sheet.ipynb.
   * Added higher-order Seidel coefficients for systems that have higher-order aberrations.
-  * Note, these updates require upgrading pytorch to 2.4.1.
+  * Note: these updates require upgrading pytorch to 2.4.1.
 * [March 11th 2024] New Demos with experimental data
   * Check out demo.ipynb and mmf.ipynb for easy-to-run examples of rdmpy
   * If you have some bigger GPUs, try out the miniscope.ipynb or multicolor.ipynb